-Health Promotion Services provides free programs and risk reduction information related to issues such as stress, sleep, sexual health and alcohol/other drugs.
-For more information, visit the Zenker Wellness Suite in Sumers Recreation Center to learn about the programs on campus led by student peer health educators.
-Call 314-935-7139 or send an email to wellness@wustl.edu for more information.

-In 2018, this department launched the WashU Recover Group to provide an opportunity for students in recovery from substance use to connect with other students with similar experiences.
-The group provides local resources, support, meetings and activities.
-Members have 24/7 access to a private facility to study, meet and socialize.
+Health Promotion Services staff and Peer Health Educators provide free programs and risk reduction information related to mental health, sexual health, alcohol/other drugs, and community care.
+For more information, visit the Zenker Wellness Suite in Sumers Recreation Center and the Health and Wellness Digital Library, follow Habif on Instagram (@washu_habif), and/or email wellness@wustl.edu.
+In 2018, this department launched the WashU Recovery Group to provide an opportunity for students in recovery from substance use to connect with other students with similar experiences.
+The group provides local resources, support, meetings, and activities.
+Members have 24/7 access to a private facility to study, meet, and socialize.
 The group is not a recovery program; it is a confidential resource that students can add to their support system.
-For more information, send an email to recovery@wustl.edu.
+For more information, email recovery@wustl.edu.